tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Exit Criteria

-- You have successfully installed ODAC.
+- You have successfully installed ODAC

 ### Task 3: Install SQL Server Migration Assistant for Oracle